 The LapBand® is laparoscopically placed at the top of the stomach to decrease the amount of food that flows into the stomach.
 The decrease of food leads to a decrease in calories which in turn can lead to weight loss.
 It is still critical to make wise nutritional decisions, avoiding high calories liquids and foods high in fat.
 Ultimate Bariatrics has a dietitian on staff to help with dietary concerns.

 Many patients can and have been successful with their weight loss following a band over bypass.
-If you think this is an appropriate surgery option for you, please contact our office to schedule a consultation: 844-858-5673.

 * Results may vary from person to person.